(Excerpts from a presentation at the Deerfield Progressive Forum, Deerfield Beach, Florida, January 17, 2009)

 Looking at Broward County, taxpayers have paid $3.9 billion for the war so far.
 Instead of expenditures for the Iraq war, this money could have provided for one year the following:

 Andrew Bacevich summed up this tradition of permanent war in reviewing a biography of 1940s Secretary of Defense James Forrestal in The Nation (April 23, 2007):

 “From Forrestal's day to the present, semiwarriors have viewed democratic politics as problematic.
 Debate means delay.
 To engage in give-and-take or compromise is to forfeit clarity and suggests a lack of conviction.
 The effective management of national security requires specialized knowledge, a capacity for clear-eyed analysis and above all an unflinching willingness to make decisions, whatever the cost.
 With the advent of semiwar, therefore, national security policy became the preserve of experts, few in number, almost always unelected, habitually operating in secret, persuading themselves that to exclude the public from such matters was to serve the public interest.
 After all, the people had no demonstrable ‘need to know.’
 In a time of perpetual crisis, the anointed role of the citizen was to be pliant, deferential and afraid.”

-It is the task of the peace and justice activists today to build a mass movement, mobilizing the citizenry to reject the role of “pliant, deferential,” and fearful citizens.
-The people must insist that President Obama say “no” to the semiwarriors.
+It is the task of peace and justice activists today to build a mass movement, mobilizing the citizenry to reject the role of “pliant, deferential,” and fearful citizens.
+The people must insist that President Obama (now President Trump) say “no” to the semiwarriors.